NYULibraries/dlts-open-square-search-application/README.md

 npm run inv-cache
 ```

--   [ ] TODO: s3 rm s3 sync script
--   [ ] TODO: invalidate cache script
--   [ ] TODO:

-2. github actions build and push
+Future upgrades to this process:
+- aws cli installed within devcontainer (passing aws credential into container)
-3. github actions build and push in dev containers
+- github actions build and push in devcontainers (no need to provision aws credentials, no sitting credentials on dev machines)

--   no git tagging, just deploy tips of branches
--   [ ] TODO: add script for S3 bucket local push
-    -   build application for correct environment
-    -   TODO: what is bastion?
-    -   ssh into correct environment
-    -   rsync `dist/` into S3
--   [ ] TODO: create CICD Github Action for S3 bucket build + push
     -   pros:
         -   no need to store AWS keys locally
-        -   no need to hanlde SSH manually
-        -   no nee
+        -   deployment is not manual
     -   cons:
         -   price for runners if we don't have local Actions Servers
+        -   TODO: look into alloted hours with enterprise accounts for Github Actions
     -   steps:
         -   store variables in secrets store
-        -   ubuntu, node, npm
-        -   build
+        -   use devcontainer setup for build environment
+        -   create artifact
         -   aws copy and deploy
+- git tagging practices, and gitops deployments triggered by branch merges

 ## Infrastructure Configuration post Deployment

--   re-route of 404 page to index.html
+-   re-route of 404 page to index.html (static site with client side rendered react needs this redirect to hanlde 404 locally)
 -   configure cloudfront distribution pages for error handling too

 ### Run all tests